-Plate tectonics are deceptively slow.
-But they’re never idle.
-When convergent plates collide, plates thrust upwards to build mountains.
+When convergent plates collide, the lithosphere thrusts upwards to build mountains.

 This geologic process of vertical upheaving are the orogenies or mountain building events.

-Since the beginning of Earth, plate tectonics have carved out chains of mountains which have reshaped the landscape inside and out.
+Since the beginning of Earth, plate tectonics have carved out chains of mountains reshaping the landscape inside-out.

 While young rock appear and disappear, cratons are stable pieces of continent that have lasted over 1 billion years old.